 The door is made of a galvanized structural grade steel curtain with a silicone modified polyester coating.

 Is the door insulated?

-The door can be insulated with an 98% thermal break insulation that can be applied even after the door has been installed.
+Roll-up Door can be insulated with an 98% thermal break insulation that can be applied even after the door has been installed.
 Our insulation is a thermal reflective material which adheres to the interior side of the garage door.
-It is equivalent to an R27 when there is a heat source inside the garage.
 Since the insulation is reflective, it only reflects back any heat that is already there, it doesn’t produce heat on its own.

 It measures in at a third of a centimeter thick and looks like aluminum foil.
 It is very similar to the insulation that is used for the lining of airplanes.
 With an insulated door we offer Duraseal, an exterior weather stripping which goes on the left and right sides of the outside of the door to help create a seal.
 We also add foam plugs to every insulated door which sit inside of the edge of each corrugation to assist in preventing additional drafts from coming in through the sides of your door.

 Does the door have springs that need to be replaced?

 The door has precision engineered springs inside the drum that have an extraordinary life span of over 25,000 cycles compared to traditional doors that have a life span of about 8,000 cycles.